DominikSerafin/eslint-starter/README.md

 ESLint config starter that contains every rule which is disabled on start and commented with description.
 Create your own config by enabling only the rules you need.

-Inspired by the [original gist](https://gist.github.com/cletusw/e01a85e399ab563b1236) by [cletusw](https://gist.github.com/cletusw).
+Inspired by the original [ESLint Reset gist](https://gist.github.com/cletusw/e01a85e399ab563b1236) by [cletusw](https://gist.github.com/cletusw).
 Unfortunately at the time of writing it wasn't updated with all the new, deprecated & removed rules.
 This repo was created with intent to fix that.

 # Contributing